 The choice of lunchbox can make your life easier.
-There are many lunchboxes on the market but with Vanilla Mummy I fell in love with theseYummi gear lunchboxes for many reasons.
+There are many lunchboxes on the market and at Vanilla Mummy you will find a good selection to choose from

 Step 4 - Include an ice block

 This is mostly important in the warm months, but it's especially important when you give dairy, rice and meats, for them to keep a good temperature and avoid build up of bacteria.
-Try and find ice packs which are thin and flat and can fit inside the lunchbox, you can find these from most supermarkets.
+Try and find ice packs which are thin and flat and can fit inside the lunch bag, such as these or these. you can find these from most supermarkets.
 If you don’t have them, freeze a water bottle and include it in the lunch.
 On hot days the ice will become water or slush by break time, which is perfect.

 Step 5 - Change things around

 Believe it or not, serving the same thing every day might turn the kid into a picky eater.
 There was a point when my daughter had such a limited list of foods in fact, that I thought if she one day decided that she didn’t want those either, then I’d have a serious problem.
 That is when I got serious about adding variety to her lunches.
 Find out what your kid likes and start with that.
 You can still use the same ingredients but change it around.
 For example, if your child's favourite is ham and cheese sandwich you can serve it in sliced bread, in a wrap, on skewers, or in a roll or bun.
 You can also use leftovers from the previous dinner, not just to avoid waste, but to be able to offer something different that you know your child likes.

 Step 6 - Don't forget to include fruit and veg